kalialucard/Password-Strength-Checker/README.md

 5.  **Open the app**: Open your web browser and navigate to [http://localhost:9002](http://localhost:9002).

 You should now see the Passlock application running!
-You can start exploring its features and making changes to the code in `src/app/page.tsx`.

 ### Running with Docker